Legendary golfer Nick Price sings the praises of Weyburn’s Graham DeLaet

 Graham was born in Weyburn, SK with a passion for hockey, fishing and, of course, golf.
 He attended Boise State University and is very passionate about Broncos football.
 He is also a huge hockey fan – and an avid Calgary Flames fan.

 Graham and his wife Ruby are dedicated to supporting children’s causes, and in 2014 launched the Graham and Ruby DeLaet Foundation.
+Since launching the Foundation, Graham and Ruby have raised over $1 million for their charitable initiatives.

 Our mission at the Graham and Ruby DeLaet Foundation is focused on improving the health and wellness of children, as well as supporting the development of junior golfers at all stages.
 One of our main initiatives is the annual Graham Slam charity event that we host in my home province of Saskatchewan.